huynhtruc0309/huynhtruc0309/README.md

  <td>
  <h2> About Me </h2>

-- 🇻🇳 I'm Vietnamese 🇻🇳
+- 🇻🇳 I'm Vietnamese in Norway and France

 - 🔭 I’m currently working on 3D Reconstruction

-- 🌱 I’m currently learning Computational Colour and Spectral Imaging
+- 🌱 I’m a Master Student in Erasmus Mundus - Computational Colour and Spectral Imaging

 - 👯 I’m looking to collaborate on my Master Thesis